dmitryb-dev/eventsystem/README.md

 		while(1) handleEvent(TemperatureMeasured);
 	}

 Lets look at example above.
-Firstly you should declare channel with next code:
+Firstly you should declare a channel with next code:

 	DataStream(TemperatureMeasured, double, 3)
 	{
 		bindHandler(handle_temp_change);
 	}

-It means that we have channerl named `TemperatureMeasured`, with message type `double` and size `3`.
-So channel can store 3 messages.
+It means that we have the channel named `TemperatureMeasured`, with the message type `double` and the size `3`.
+So the channel can store 3 messages.
 When more than 3 messages is come without handling, the new one will be lost.
-And when some message is come `handle_temp_change` will be executed.
+And when some message is come, `handle_temp_change` will be executed.

 	void temp_measurement_interrupt()
 	{
 		publishData(TemperatureMeasured, double* temperature) *temperature = ...
 	}

-`publishData` enables us to put some data into channel.
-Some place in channel will be allocated and become available via `temperature` pointer.
+`publishData` enables us to put some data into the channel.
+Some place in the channel will be allocated and become available via the `temperature` pointer.
 Also you can put your code between brackets:

 	void temp_measurement_interrupt()
 	{